Travel Health Information Sheets

 Dengue fever is a viral illness spread by day-biting mosquitoes.
 Symptoms are typically: a severe, flu-like illness, with fever, headache, muscle ache and a rash.

 Dengue is common in parts of Africa, Asia, the Caribbean, Central and South America and the Western Pacific (see map below).

 How can I catch it?

-Dengue is spread by a day biting mosquito called Aedes.
-Your chance of being bitten is highest a couple of hours after sunrise and just before sunset, as these are the times when Aedes mosquitoes feed intensely.
+Dengue is spread by a day biting mosquito.
+Your chance of being bitten is highest a couple of hours after sunrise and just before sunset - the times when these mosquitoes feed most intensely.

 Symptoms usually appear five to eight days after you are bitten by an infected mosquito.
-Most infections clear upon their own within one to two weeks.
-However, sometimes a potentially lethal complication, called dengue haemorrhagic fever can develop.
-This mainly occurs in young children growing up in risk areas and can be fatal.
+Most people will recover within one to two weeks.
+However sometimes, a potentially fatal complication, called dengue haemorrhagic fever can develop.
+This is rare in travellers and mainly occurs in young children growing up in risk areasl.

-Research shows that living or spending long periods of time in tropical countries where dengue is common, especially during the transmission season, increases risk.
-However, even short-term visitors can be exposed – it only takes a single mosquito bite.
+Research shows that living or spending long periods of time in tropical countries where dengue fever is common, especially during the transmission season, increases risk.
+However, even short-term visitors can be affected – it only takes a single mosquito bite.

 There is no vaccine to prevent dengue, so avoiding mosquito bites is the only way to prevent infection.